Michael Kulikowski

 Michael Kulikowski (born September 3, 1970) is an American historian.
-He is Professor of History and Classics and Head of the History Department at Pennsylvania State University.
+He is a professor of history and classics and the head of the history department at Pennsylvania State University.
 Kulikowski specializes in the history of the western Mediterranean world of late antiquity.
 He is sometimes associated with the Toronto School of History and was a student of Walter Goffart.

 Biography

 Kulikowski is a son of English-born computer engineer Casimir Alexander Kulikowski, and a grandson of the Polish-born inventor Victor Kulikowski.
-He received his B.A.
-(1991) from Rutgers University, and his M.A.
-(1992) and Ph.D.
-(1998) from the University of Toronto.
+At an early age, he aspired to be a French Floutist.
+Then, he took his interest in World History in another direction, in another country - first Canada, then the USA.
+He received his BA (1991) from Rutgers University, and his MA (1992) and PhD (1998) from the University of Toronto.
 He also gained a Licentiate of Mediaeval Studies (canon law) from the Pontifical Institute of Mediaeval Studies in 1995.
 At the University of Toronto, Kulikowski was a student of Walter Goffart.
 Among his fellow students of Goffart were Andrew Gillett.
 After gaining his PhD, which was completed not with Walter Goffart, but with T. D. Barnes, Kulikowski taught at Washington and Lee University, Smith College, and the University of Tennessee.
 Since 2009, Kulikowski has been Professor of History and Classics and Head of the History Department at Pennsylvania State University.

 Kulikowski's first book, Late Roman Spain and Its Cities, was published in 2004.
 He next work, Rome's Gothic Wars, was published in 2006, and is an introductory textbook on the relations between Goths and the Roman Empire in the 3rd and 4th centuries AD.
 In his review, Bryan Ward-Perkins described it as a "sensible, clear and uncontroversial introduction to the subject, which deserves to be included on any student reading-list" (alongside Peter Heather's "different take on the same events") which "does indeed introduce the reader to the problems of evidence, and, above all, to the essence of modern debate".

-Kulikowski is the author of numerous articles, which range from the dependability of the Notitia Dignitatum as a historical source or ethnic self-identifications to examination of the careers of various late Roman individuals and the problem of the Germanic as a historical category in Late Antiquity.
+Kulikowski is the author of numerous articles, which range from the dependability of the Notitia Dignitatum as a historical source or ethnic self-identifications to examination of the careers of various late Roman individuals and the problem of the Germanic as a historical category in late antiquity.
 He is the editor of the forthcoming Landmark Ammianus Marcellinus.